collective-soundworks/soundworks/examples/shared-state/README.md

 });
 ```

-*note: in a real world situation, we would add this logic server-side to ensure it's only done once, indeed with this example if we open 2 controllers each one will set a new value to the frequency every second*
+*note: we wouldn't implement this kind of logic in a real world situation,  indeed here if we open 2 controllers each one will set a new value to the frequency every second*

 The `subscribe` method allows to be notified when an update occur on the state:
 ```js